-My husband pointed out today we had a carton of blueberries beginning to dry out a bit at the back of the fridge.
-So I decided to make some sort of simple crisp or crumble fruit baked dish.
-My husband set the oven, greased my baking dish and rounded up the ingredients from my pantry for me.
-What a sweetheart!
+My husband pointed out yesterday we had a carton of blueberries beginning to dry out a bit at the back of the fridge.
+So I decided to make him some sort of simple crisp or crumble.

 This was my first time using Swerve® sweetener and I was at a loss there.
 It didn’t have any funny aftertaste sampled on my finger, nor in the final crumble dish that I could detect.
 It is worthy of further experimenting in my opinion.
 Just followed the info on the back of the packaging and it came out pretty close to my taste preference.
 But honestly, it wasn’t quite sweet enough with 2 Tbsp. and I have therefore adjusted the recipe below for what should be better next baking.
 The crumble topping was successful and the final dessert came out quite tasty.

 Blueberries are a little higher in carbs, so if you are still in the Induction phase of the Atkins, use strawberries instead.
 To lower carbs further, omit the Einkorn flour totally.
 I simply adds a nice flour taste and pastry texture that almond flour alone can’t do. 🙂 This recipe is not suitable until you have reached the nuts and berries level of Phase 2 Atkins.
 It’s a little high carb for Keto diets.
 This is not suitable for Primal-Paleo plans.

 1½ c. fresh blueberries

 3/4 c.
 Jennifer Eloff’s Splendid Gluten-Free Bake Mix (or other low-carb mix)

 2 T. Einkorn flour

 3 T. Swerve® sweetener (or equivalent sweetener to equal 3 T. sugar)